 We do everything we can to create a print rich environment and contagious enthusiasm for reading!
 We use a combination of authentic chapter books, nonfiction digital texts, and Journeys literacy program for our literacy instruction.
-Students will also have independent and partner reading time every day with an impressive classroom library full of high-interest books, as well as access to non-fiction blogs and digital texts online.
+Students will also have independent and partner reading time every day with an impressive classroom library full of new, high-interest books, as well as access to non-fiction blogs and digital texts online.

 For writing instruction we use the 6 (+1) Traits Model.
 Students' writing projects will focus on one of the 6 (+1) Traits (Ideas, organization, voice, word choice, sentence fluency, conventions, or presentation.)
 Each writing project will use the text we are reading as a model (either of the genre or author's skill.)
-For each writing project students will receive a rubric that tells them exactly what skills will be focused on and graded.
+For each writing project students will have a rubric that tells them exactly what skills will be focused on and graded.
 They will also have frequent opportunities to revise, publish, and share their final drafts with small groups or the class.
 Presenting their final drafts allows students to learn from one another, inspires ideas for their own writing, gives them opportunities to practice their presentation skills, all while receiving positive feedback on their writing.

 What should my child read at home?